p1chiu/p1chiu/README.md

 ### 🔭 I’m currently working on ...

 - Web application projects to make processes in everyday life easier - right now I'm building a **Scheduling** system
-- Tools to help developers become more efficient in SCRUM workflows
+- Tools that help simulate different aspects of life

 <!--